A Diabetic Patient's Diet Plan in Hyderabad: The Ideal Blood Sugar Balance!

 How do PCOS and diabetes impact getting pregnant?

-According to Diabetes dietitian Rukhsana Azhar from Diet4u Wellness, women with PCOS who become pregnant should discuss more regular gestational diabetes testing with their physicians.
+According to Diabetes dietician Rukhsana Azhar from Diet4u Wellness, women with PCOS who become pregnant should discuss more regular gestational diabetes testing with their physicians.
 These researchers found that women with PCOS had a higher risk of developing gestational diabetes.

 Nevertheless, there was no connection discovered by the authors of a more contemporary trusted Source, which involved over 1,100 participants, between PCOS and gestational diabetes.
 The scientists discovered that obesity and advanced maternal age were indicators of risk for gestational diabetes.